glbala87/ELLA_tool/docs/releasenotes/README.md

     <br>
 </div>

+#### Changes in optional ANALYSES OVERVIEW sections

+Optional sections on the OVERVIEW page have been simplified, see [ANALYSIS worklist](/manual/choosing-sample-variant.html#optional-alternative-analyses-worklist-sections).
+This is part of an effort to ultimately retire parts of the VARIANT-centered workflow, which is only suited for user groups where all gene panels are relatively small, and adds a lot of complexity to the code.
+This coming change will of course not remove the possibility to interpret single variants via search, only the VARIANTS OVERVIEW functionality.

 #### Copy text by mouse-click

 You can now more easily copy text from many pop-overs by clicking on the text.
 Look for the clipboard symbol, e.g. in the HGVS cDNA variant name in the top bar: